helperbug/swift-ws/README.md

 # SwiftWs

 SwiftWs brings an easy-to-use wrapper around `URLSessionWebSocketTask` written in Swift.
-It includes support for HTTP headers for additional parameter passing and allows easy connection using a token.
-The library provides callbacks for state changes and data arrival, and includes methods for sending messages and disconnecting.
+It includes support for HTTP headers and an extra state if an optional token is passed.
+The library provides delegates for state changes and data arrival, and includes methods for sending messages and disconnecting.

-- Uses a state machine pattern similar to `URLSessionWebSocketTask`
+- Uses a state machine pattern mirroring to `URLSessionWebSocketTask` states
-- Easy connection with token support
-- Supports HTTP headers during initial connection for additional parameters
+- Supports HTTP headers during initial token for additional parameters
 - Provides updates on state changes
 - Handles data arrival notifications
-- Includes methods to send messages
+- Includes methods to send messages and disconnect
-- Allows disconnection from the WebSocket server
+- Has a simple test to show basic usage

 ## Documentation

-For detailed documentation, please visit [Swift-WS Documentation](https://helperbug.github.io).
+For detailed documentation, please visit [SwiftWs Documentation](https://helperbug.github.io/swift-ws/documentation/swiftws/).

-## Image
+## Web Socket States

 ![WebSocket States](WebSocketStates.png)

 ## License

-Swift-WS is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+SwiftWs is released under the MIT License.
+See [MIT License](https://opensource.org/licenses/MIT) for details.